Your salmon farmer

 Building on the success seen with the use of our Hydrolicer, the Salar, we have invested in new mechanical sea lice removal technology for use at our all saltwater farm sites on the east coast of Vancouver Island

-The new system - call a Sea Farm Innovations System (SFI for short) , uses only pressurized, ambient-temperature ocean water to remove sea lice and eggs using directional spray.
+The new system, called a Sea Farm Innovations System (SFI), uses only pressurized, ambient-temperature ocean water to remove sea lice and eggs using directional spray.
 No chemicals or medications are used for the treatment and the system captures the removed lice and eggs for disposal on land following treatment.

 The system is mounted to a vessel and can be easily transported to all of our sites and under ideal circumstances, can treat 200 metric tonnes of fish per hour.
 The treatment time per fish is less than .02 seconds - which makes it very effective at treating our fish, while reducing stress and handling time.